TypicalAM/blog/content/projects/wydra9/index.md

 ---
-title: "wydra9 - personal nix server"
+title: "wydra9 - nix server"
 summary: "A resilient website, you are reading content on it after all"
 tags: ["nixos","website","sysadmin","traefik"]
 date: 2023-11-01
-draft: true
+draft: false
 ---

-That's gonna be hard to describe lol
+This description is in progress!
+But this isn't a draft so you know I ain't lyin in the projects section description *hehe*.